 A guy I know confided to me that he grew up in a household where his parents seemed to be constantly so unhappy.
 He later found out that his mother had never had an orgasm in her life and that she had married his father because she was getting on in years and did not want to die an old maid.
 So she married the first guy who showed any interest in her.
 But it never was any real love for either of them.
 As one would expect, the frustrations of their loveless marriage did certainly rub off on their children.
 This knowledge helped me to understand why this guy (and his brother, too) are the way they are.
 I knew it must have had something to do with their childhood and parents.
 We all are a product of our upbringing, you know.
 A lot of married couples stop having sex altogether, and I don’t mean when they are too old to do it.
 An old joke: How do you stop your woman from having sex?
 Marry her.

 Fortunately, sex before marriage is not the big immoral indiscretion that it was years ago.
 Hollywood certainly helped to promote the no-sex-before-marriage notion for many years.
 Movie characters would impulsively get married for the sole purpose of having sex with each other.
 Of course, they never admitted that to each other onscreen.
 Doris Day is a good example.
 She tried to act all innocent and virginal in her romantic comedies in which she played a single woman.
 In April in Paris (1952) Doris and Ray Bolger are on a ship bound for Europe when they get the hots for each other enroute.
 But in order for them to consummate their mutual lust—it can’t be true love yet; they just met—they get the captain of the ship to marry them right then and there.
 They just can’t wait!
-But then it’s discovered that the guy who “married” them was an imposter, and another character tries to keep the two lovers apart so that they won’t break the rules of morality by consummating their bogus marriage.
+But then it’s discovered that the guy who “married” them is an imposter, with no real authority, and another character tries to keep the two lovers apart so that they won’t break the rules of morality by consummating their bogus marriage.
 Is that silly, or what?

 In Lover Come Back (1961) Rock Hudson finally seduces unmarried “virgin” Doris to go to bed with him.
 But first he has to get her stinking drunk, I guess so that she won’t be able to control herself.
 When they awake the next morning in bed together in a motel, they come to the realization that they have gotten married the night before but were too drunk to remember anything.
 (Right!)
 So now, with intercourse accomplished and finding that she didn’t like him as much as she originally thought, Doris has the marriage immediately annulled.
 Unfortunately though, Rock has knocked her up, so nine months later (well, she couldn’t have an abortion in those days, now could she?) as she is just about to have her baby, Rock shows up in the hospital and marries her again, as they are wheeling her into the delivery room.
 The great urgency is that they can’t have the baby be born out of wedlock.
 So the writers managed to cover their tracks at every count.
 The characters had to be married to have sex and then had to be married to have a child.
 Pillow Talk (1959), with the same two stars, has a similar plot.